The college has a selective admissions process whereby each candidate is evaluated individually. The basic requirements are as follows:

 - Pay the nonrefundable application fee Submit payment of $50 to The Culinary Institute of America.

 - Request official transcripts Applicants should ask all secondary and postsecondary schools they've attended to send the student's official transcripts (not a student copy) directly to CIA Admissions.
-Official e-transcripts can be e-mailed directly from your school to email@example.com or sent via an electronic database such as Parchment, Scribbles, eScript, and CommonApp.
+Official e-transcripts can be e-mailed directly from the school to firstname.lastname@example.org or sent via an electronic database such as Parchment, Scribbles, eScript, and CommonApp.
 Official transcripts can also be mailed to: Admissions Department, The Culinary Institute of America, 1946 Campus Drive, Hyde Park, NY 12538-1499.

 - For applicants who hold an equivalency diploma, the official test scores must be submitted.